1. Module Outline#

 Basic Unix skills, such as those acquired from the short course Introduction to Unix

-Access to a Windows and a Unix based systems with Python and R installed.
+Access to a Windows and a Unix based systems with installations of Python, Jupyter Notebook, and Spyder.

 1.3.
 Learning Outcomes#